DhareshP/dso-pipeline-terraform/README.md

 AWS_SECRET_ACCESS_KEY: Your AWS Secret Access Key.

-Create Local .env file (Optional for local Spring Boot app development):
+Create Local .env file (Optional for Spring Boot local development):

 Create a .env file in the project root (next to pom.xml).

-Add any non-sensitive environment variables your Spring Boot application needs for local testing, following the .env.example format.
+Add non-sensitive environment variables your Spring Boot application needs for local testing, following the .env.example format.

-Ensure .env is in your .gitignore file to prevent accidental commits of local configurations.
+Ensure .env is in your .gitignore file to prevent accidental commits.

 Customize Terraform (Optional):

-Review and modify the terraform/*.tf files to suit your specific AWS infrastructure requirements (e.g., EC2 instance type, region if different from ap-south-1, VPC/subnet selection logic).
+Review and modify terraform/*.tf files to suit your specific AWS infrastructure requirements (e.g., EC2 instance type, region if different from ap-south-1, VPC/subnet selection logic).

 Adjust dev.tfvars or prod.tfvars for environment-specific configurations.

-Crucially, update outputs.tf with the correct resource names from main.tf to output the EC2 public IP and S3 log file name.
+Crucially, update terraform/outputs.tf with the correct resource names from main.tf to output the EC2 public IP and S3 log file name.

 Push to main: